 Please join us on zoom on Saturday 24 April at 6pm for this special event.
 This event includes BSL interpreting and live captioning.

 A free zine collecting the readings for the event and tips for survivor writers will be posted out to the first hundred pre-registered guests, and the artists invite guests to read along with them and connect on the page.
-Please RSVP before Monday 19 April to receive the zine.
-The zine will also be available as a free download from Thursday 22 April.
+The zine is also available as a free download.

 Lick the flame, feel the thrill, dare to get close, you might get burned.